BTNeandertha1/BTDiablo/README.md

 # WIP
 - Crafting Buffs

-# Patch Notes XX
+# Patch Notes XXII
-- Adjusted Item Level Socket Requirements for Belts Boots Gloves
+- 99 Stacked Flawless Gems + Stamina Potion = 33 Perfect Gems of the same type
+- Changed some item descriptions
-- Added Full Rejuvs at Alkor
+- Added Neverfrost (Unique Jewel)
-- Eth Repair Recipe is Cheaper
-- Charsi's Malus + Quiver = Replenish Quantity
+- Buffed Attack build base damage ~50%
+- Increased Density of Mausoleum + Crypt + Cave Level 1 and 2 ~50%
 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?
    - Delete btdiablo.mpq folder